jimbyflig/percussion_audio_data/README.md

 A file from this set is considered "healthy" if the tapping was done on a tight bolt.
 A file from this set is considered "unhealthy" if it took place on the loose bolt.

+File names are saved as follows: 17flange-(number of the loose bolt)-(number of bolt tapped)